VIRGINIA MARINE RESOURCES COMMISSION

 B. It shall be unlawful for any person to possess or land any cobia harvested recreationally from shore, a pier, or any other manmade structure without first having obtained a Recreational Cobia Permit from the Marine Resources Commission.
 Any such permittee shall provide his MRC ID number; the date of harvest; the mode of fishing; and the number of cobia kept or released on that report to the Commission.

-1. Any permittee who did not participate in the recreational cobia season shall notify the commission of their lack of participation by the 15th day after the close of the recreational cobia season on forms provided by the commission.
+1. Any permittee who did not participate in the recreational cobia season shall notify the commission of his lack of participation by the 21st day after the close of the recreational cobia season on forms provided by the commission or through the Virginia Saltwater Fisherman's Journal.

 A. It shall be unlawful for any person fishing recreationally to possess more than two amberjack or more than one cobia at any time.
 Any amberjack or cobia caught after the possession limit has been reached shall be returned to the water immediately.
 When fishing from any boat or vessel where the entire catch is held in a common hold or container, the possession limit shall be for the boat or vessel and shall be equal to the number of persons on board legally eligible to fish multiplied by two for amberjack or one for cobia, except there is a maximum vessel limit of three cobia per vessel per day.
 That vessel limit may only include one cobia greater than 50 inches in total length.
 The captain or operator of the boat or vessel shall be responsible for any boat or vessel possession limit.

-B. In 2017 it shall be unlawful for any person, fishing recreationally, to harvest or possess any cobia before June 1st or after September 15th.
+B. It shall be unlawful for any person, fishing recreationally, to harvest or possess any cobia before June 1st or after September 30th.

-It shall be unlawful for any person fishing commercially to possess more than two amberjack or more than two cobia at any time, except as described in 4VAC 20-510-33.
+A. It shall be unlawful for any person fishing commercially to possess more than two amberjack or more than two cobia at any time, except as described in 4VAC 20-510-33.
 Any amberjack or cobia caught after the possession limit has been reached shall be returned to the water immediately.
-When fishing from any boat or vessel where the entire catch is held in a common hold or container, the possession limit shall be for the boat or vessel and shall be equal to the number of persons on board legally eligible to fish multiplied by two.
+When fishing from any boat or vessel where the entire catch is held in a common hold or container, the possession limit shall be for the boat or vessel and shall be equal to the number of valid commercial fisherman registration licensees on board multiplied by two, except there is a maximum vessel limit of six cobia per vessel per day.
 The captain or operator of the boat or vessel shall be responsible for any boat or vessel possession limit.

 4VAC20-510-30.
 MINIMUM SIZE LIMITS.